sirkirby/twitter-bootstrap-nuget/README.md

-Twitter Bootstrap Nuget Packages
+Bootstrap Nuget Packages
 =================
-All package content files are based on officially released source from the twitter/bootstrap repository https://github.com/twitter/bootstrap.
+All package content files are based on officially released source from the twitter/bootstrap repository https://github.com/twbs/bootstrap.

 Versioning
 ----------